 Nature education knows no boundaries and is not confined to a specific building or site.
 Children of all ages can learn about the outdoor world at school, in their back yard, at the Oakland County Parks, on a trail or countless other ways in myriad locations.
 Being active in nature helps make kids healthier!

 welcome visitors to a specific site.
 The focus is on introducing guests to the special features at the specific venues, helping them understand why the places are unique.

 Naturalist-based programming acquaints the visitor with the natural world through guided experiences led by trained interpreters.

 Resource-based experiences connect visitors to unique park resources through participation in stewardship activities.
 Participants can learn how to protect, preserve and live in harmony with the natural world by assisting with invasive species control, watershed protection and wildlife surveys.

 Oakland County Parks and Recreation works cooperatively with the Michigan Department of Natural Resources and Huron-Clinton Metroparks in the area of nature education.
 The goal is to collaboratively share resources and staff expertise to meet the regional need for nature education.

-Through this collaborative effort Oakland County Parks and Recreation will maximize outreach to urban areas and school classroom programs, expland the traveling nature education program and host special events.
-Always, providing qualtiy program for residents and visitors is a top priority.
+Through this collaborative effort, Oakland County Parks and Recreation will maximize outreach to urban areas and school classroom programs, expand the traveling nature education program, and host special events.
+Providing qualtiy program for residents and visitors is a top priority.

 Two Nature Centers